No ratings yet

 Roasted Butternut Squash

-Roasting the butternut squash instead of making it your Instant Pot, gives this recipe more flavor, in my opinion.
+Roasting the butternut squash instead of making it your Instant Pot, gives this recipe extra flavor, in my opinion.
 Sure, it takes longer and sometimes you just won’t have the time but, you can always make my Curried Butternut Squash Soup Instant Pot instead for when you’re short on time.

 Large Baking Sheet